coder-arch-15/National-Digital-Health-Portal/README.md

         Research shows that the adoption of Electronic Health Records leads to an increase in the quality of care received by the patients while decreasing costs of service.
     </li>
     <li>
-        This project is a website which takes in the input by the users as input, processes it-saves the appointment and then gives a confirmation.
+        This project is a website that takes in the users' input as input, processes it-saves the appointment, and then gives a confirmation.
     </li>
     <li>
-        We creates three different classes namely - <br>
+        We created three different classes namely - <br>
         <ul>
-            <li><b>Individuals</b> : Every citizen of India with an Aadhaar Number is can be registered under the individual category.
-Individuals can create an appointment with Doctors, schedule lab tests/diagnosis, and access medical reports.</li>
+            <li><b>Individuals</b>: Every citizen of India with an Aadhaar Number is can be registered under the individual category.
+Individuals can create an appointment with Doctors, schedule lab tests/diagnoses, and access medical reports.</li>
-            <li><b>Doctors</b> : An individual with a valid registration number (provided by Medical Council of India) can register further as a Doctor.
+            <li><b>Doctors</b>: An individual with a valid registration number (provided by the Medical Council of India) can register further as a Doctor.
 A Doctor needs to be registered as an Individual first.
-Doctor can have access to patient's medical records, lab reports and manage other activities. </li>
+Doctors can have access to patient's medical records, lab reports and manage other activities. </li>
-            <li><b>Laboratories</b> : Any registered Laboratory/ Pathology can enroll.
-Theses laboraties will upload patient's report.
-Labs will directly be able to add records to patient's database.</li>
+            <li><b>Laboratories</b>: Any registered Laboratory/ Pathology can enroll.
+These laboratories will upload patient's reports.
+Labs will directly be able to add records to the patient's database.</li>
         </ul>
     </li>
 </ul>